 Breckenridge stretches across five mountain peaks on Tenmile Range.
 It offers terrain for all levels.
 Here is a look at some of the terrain options.
 Note: Don’t forget about Breckenridge’s cross-country options.
 You can get the full scoop at the Nordic center.

 Advanced: Most of Breckenridge is for advanced/expert skiers.
 You will find black and double black trails on Peak 10; the double black North Chutes on Peak 9; and black bowls on Peak 8.
 In fact, these are some of the country’s top terrain parks.
 If you’re highly talented, experience some of the resort’s best powder on the Sixth Senses bowl on Peak 6.

 Intermediate: You will find blue runs on Peak 9.
 Peak 6 and 7 are also great for intermediate skiers.
 Peak 7 has seven runs that vary from gentle to more challenging.
 Many skiers love the Claimjumper on Peak 8.

 Beginner: The lower part of Peak 9 is a great learning slope.
-Check out Silverthorne, which the resort claims is one of the best trails to learn on in the western United States due to its vast open space.
-Also check out lower Peak 8.
+Check out Silverthorne, which the resort claims are one of the best trails to learn on in the western United States due to its vast open space.
+Also, check out lower Peak 8.
 Springmeier there is usually marked as family-friendly and slow.

 Food and Drink